ITU-BDSA23-GROUP17/Chirp/docs/report.md

 Describe the illustration briefly, i.e., how your application is built, tested, released, and deployed. -->

+We have used Github workflow for automating different tasks relating to building, testing, releasing and deploying the application.

+The following diagram details the deploy workflow for Azure build, test, release, and deployment.

 ![](./images/github-worflow/azure-d.png)

-This workflow is the deploy workflow for azure
+The diagram below shows the Build and Test workflow.

 ![](./images/github-worflow/build-test-activity.png)

-This workflow is Build and Test workflow
+The diagram below shows the release workflow.

 ![](./images/github-worflow/release.png)

-This is release workflow

 <a id="team-work"> </a>